How the internet has revolutionised event fundraising

 Events can reach a wider audience now

 In the past, the only people who could participate in fundraising events were the people who lived near enough to get there.
-Thanks to the World Wide Web, location doesn't have to be a barrier anymore.
+Now, better technology means that location doesn't have to be a barrier anymore.

-Here are just a few ways that charities can now include a wider audience in their fundraising events.
+Here are just a few ways that charities can reach a wider audience in their fundraising events.

 Invite supporters to take part in virtual events